Brian671/find_my_texts_wp8/README.md

 # find_my_texts_wp8

+**Please excuse the mess.
+I am still trying to get this all set up**

 This is a utility to recover deleted SMS messages from a Windows 8.0 phone

 I have discovered at least 4 distinct storage schema for SMS messages on a Nokia Lumia Windows 8.0 phone